 Tomato (Solanum lycopersicum), a member of the family Solanaceae, is one of the most popular and important vegetables grown throughout the North Eastern region of India, both in the plains and hills.
 It is cultivated worldwide, both in outdoor and indoor conditions, owing to its wide adaptability and nutritional significance (Singh et al., 2014).
 Tomato is widely used in Indian cuisine-whether cooked, processed, or consumed raw in salads due to its antioxidant and nutritional benefits.
 It is rich in vitamins, carotenoids, lycopene, and phenolic compounds, making it an important dietary and commercial crop (Palop et al., 2010).
 Lycopene and carotene, in particular, are valued for their anticancer properties (Radzevičius et al., 2009).
 In addition to being consumed as a fresh vegetable, tomato is extensively used in processed products like ketchup, puree, soup, powder, and whole canned fruits.
 It can be grown in a wide range of soils but performs best in well-drained soils with an optimum temperature of 15°C to 20°C for fruit setting (Anon., 2020).

 Karbi Anglong is one of the districts which come under the Hill zone of Assam.
 The average annual rainfall in the district is 1200 mm, with a maximum temperature of 29°C and a minimum of 17°C. Tomato is one of the major vegetable crops grown in the district, cultivated by both marginal farmers and commercial growers for the fresh market.
 It is grown over an area of about 608 hectares, producing approximately 12,169 metric tonnes.
 The main tomato-growing areas in Karbi Anglong include Barlangpher, Diphu, Bokolia, Rajapathar, Bokajan, Natun Basti, Lekthe Basti, and Hogolakota.
 Most farmers in the hills or interior areas still cultivate traditional varieties, while a few growers in the plains are aware of and use hybrid and improved varieties.
 Although many hybrid varieties are available in the market, farmers often find them inconsistent in performance across seasons.
 Additionally, the use of unknown seed sources, poor seed quality and germination, as well as high disease and insect pest incidence, remain significant challenges at the farmers’ level.
-Keeping these issues in view, an On-Farm Testing (OFT) was conducted by Krishi Vigyan Kendra (KVK), Karbi Anglong, Assam Agricultural University, Diphu, at farmers’ fields to evaluate the best tomato variety with desirable yield-attributing traits for the district.
+Keeping these issues in view, an On-Farm Testing (OFT) was conducted by Krishi Vigyan Kendra (KVK), Karbi Anglong, Assam Agricultural University, Diphu, at farmers’ fields to evaluate the best tomato hybrid variety with desirable yield-attributing traits for the district.

 Materials and Methods

 The present experiment was conducted at farmers’ fields across seven locations-Shantibasti, Khotkhoti, Barlangpher, Sedang Terang Gaon, Rajapathar, Bokolia, and Diphu during the Rabi seasons of 2022-23, 2023-24, and 2024-25.
-The experiment was conducted using three treatment options (TO), which included the following tomato varieties: Arka Abhed (TO1), Arka Rakshak (TO2), and Rocky (Farmers’ practice) as the check.
-Both Arka Abhed and Arka Rakshak are multiple disease-resistant varieties, showing resistance to Tomato Leaf Curl Virus, Bacterial Wilt, and Early Blight.
-Additionally, Arka Abhed is also resistant to Late Blight, in addition to the diseases.
+The experiment was conducted using three treatment options (TO), which included the following tomato hybrid varieties: Arka Abhed (TO1), Arka Rakshak (TO2), and Rocky (Farmers’ practice) as the check.
+Both Arka Abhed and Arka Rakshak are multiple disease-resistant varieties, showing resistance to Tomato Leaf Curl Virus (ToLCV), Bacterial Wilt (BW), and Early Blight (EB).
+Additionally, Arka Abhed is also resistant to Late Blight (LB), in addition to the above mentioned diseases.

 The study was laid out in a Randomized Block Design (RBD) with three treatments and seven locations serving as replications.
 Seedlings were raised in nursery beds of 2 m × 1 m size, elevated 5 cm above the soil surface to ensure proper drainage.
 Seeds were sown in rows spaced 15 cm apart and lightly covered with fine soil.